wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-ardarna.md

 ###### Fey.
 Adapted from [the Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium)

-Imagine an Iridescent bird of unreal beauty.
+Imagine an iridescent bird of unreal beauty.
 Seeing it makes you want to cry.
 In fact, most of you are crying right now.

 **HD:** 0  &nbsp; &nbsp;  **Size:** small &nbsp; &nbsp; **Stats:** 2 / 6 / 4 / 1 / 7 / 8 <br>
 **Resistances:** weapons, magic <br>